-No. The agencies exclude fees "traditionally" or "customarily" paid by the seller from the IPCs.

-3. Does the recently announced NAR settlement change that?
-Is compensation paid by a seller or listing broker to a buyer broker now an IPC?

-- The settlement would preserve the choices consumers have regarding real estate services and compensation.
-After the new rule goes into effect, listing brokers and sellers could continue to offer compensation for buyer broker services, but such offers could not be communicated via the MLS. - Based on our interpretation of current guidance that Fannie Mae, Freddie Mac, and FHA provide on this point, we do not expect compensation paid by a seller or listing broker to a buyer broker to become an IPC. - NAR is working to get verification on this point.
+- No. Cooperative compensation is considered a fee that is "customarily" or "traditionally" paid by the seller, and FHA, Fannie, and Freddie Mac exclude these types of fees from the IPC calculation. - 3.
+Does the recently announced NAR settlement change that?
+Is compensation paid by a seller or listing broker to a buyer broker now an IPC? - The settlement would preserve the choices consumers have regarding real estate services and compensation.
+After the new rule goes into effect, listing brokers and sellers could continue to offer compensation for buyer broker services, but such offers could not be communicated via the MLS. - Based on our interpretation of current guidance that Fannie Mae, Freddie Mac, and FHA provide on this point, we do not expect compensation paid by a seller or listing broker to a buyer broker to become an IPC.